 Sanford Levinson is a Professor of Political Science and Law at the University of Texas at Austin.
-He is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It) and Framed: America’s 51 Constitutions and the Crisis of Governance.
+Levinson is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).

 Jennifer Frost is a Professor of American History at the University of Auckland.
-She is an expert in American history and is the author of An Interracial Movement of the Poor: Community Organizing and the New Left in the 1960s and Hedda Hopper’s Hollywood: Celebrity Gossip and American Conservatism.
+Frost is an expert in American history and is the author of An Interracial Movement of the Poor: Community Organizing and the New Left in the 1960s.

 Maria Armoudian: It seems like there is so much to cover with American politics right now, but I think the big questions that are on my mind and probably a lot of people’s minds deal with the rule of law, the corruption, the potential collusion, the potential obstruction of justice, and how far down this path the United States might be going which seems to be as a result of the sitting President and the Republican Congress.
 I thought perhaps we should start with Jennifer Frost with a historic context.
 Have we ever seen anything like this in American history?